zhenjiao/openlocTest/loc/ja/articles/billing-usage-rate-card-partner-solution-cloudcruiser.md

 The bottom graph shows the same data but broken down by department, demonstrating the costs for each department to run their workload on WAP and Azure, along with the difference between these two – Savings bar (green color).

-## 次のステップ
+## Next Steps

 + For detailed instructions on creating Cloud Cruiser workbooks and reports, please refer to Cloud Cruiser’s online [documentation](http://docs.cloudcruiser.com/) (valid login required).
 For more information about Cloud Cruiser, please contact [info@cloudcruiser.com](mailto:info@cloudcruiser.com).
-+ See [Microsoft Azure リソースの消費量を把握します。](billing-usage-rate-card-overview.md) for an overview of the Azure Resource Usage and RateCard APIs.
++ See [Gain insights into your Microsoft Azure resource consumption](billing-usage-rate-card-overview.md) for an overview of the Azure Resource Usage and RateCard APIs.
 + Check out the [Azure Billing REST API Reference](https://msdn.microsoft.com/library/azure/1ea5b323-54bb-423d-916f-190de96c6a3c) for more information on both APIs, which are part of the set of APIs provided by the Azure Resource Manager.
 + If you would like to dive right into the sample code, check out our [Microsoft Azure Billing API Code Samples on Github](https://github.com/Azure/BillingCodeSamples).